Are you fascinated with micro caravans Australia too? Or is it just me?!

 Find out more about the Pluto over on the Silversun Caravans website.

-Find out more about the Adria Action over on their website.
+Find out more about the Element over on the X Series RV website.

 It’s not a massive list of tiny caravans to choose from, and it’s clear that the Europeans love their mini RVs (and we love importing them), so we’re left with just a couple of questions still to be answered: